 The Harbour Reflections series explores the layered history of our sites, including their place within the nation’s broader narrative.
 Three videos are currently available.
 One demystifies the military story of North Fort in Manly, the second documents Cockatoo island’s maritime era, and the third tells the origins of Sydney Harbour from the perspective of Coastal Sydney’s Traditional Owners.

 Looking to stave off boredom in your household or backyard?
-Check out Kids Corner, our one-stop-shop for activities and DIY project ideas! for kids...and kids at heart!
+Check out Kids Corner, our one-stop-shop for kids activities and DIY project ideas!
+Are you a kid at heart?
+Test your mettle with our abstract puzzle...

 Young children can channel their creativity into a selection of download-and-print activities, including colouring-in sheets, crosswords, construction projects and science experiments.
 Plus, they will learn about our special places on Sydney Harbour.